Geographical feature: Natural features

-A natural feature is a phenomenon that was not created by humans, but is a part of the natural world.
-There has been some metaphysical debate over whether such features are "real," independent of the human mind (a realist stance), whether they are purely human conceptualizations of continuous natural phenomena (a constructivist stance), or a hybrid of discrete natural phenomena that highly motivate, but are simplified by human concepts (a experientialist stance).
-It is also possible that individual features may be of any of these three types.
+A natural feature is an object on the planet that was not created by humans, but is a part of the natural world.

 Ecosystems

 There are two different terms to describe habitats: ecosystem and biome.
 An ecosystem is a community of organisms.
 In contrast, biomes occupy large areas of the globe and often encompass many different kinds of geographical features, including mountain ranges.

 Biotic diversity within an ecosystem is the variability among living organisms from all sources, including inter alia, terrestrial, marine and other aquatic ecosystems.
 Living organisms are continually engaged in a set of relationships with every other element constituting the environment in which they exist, and ecosystem describes any situation where there is relationship between organisms and their environment.

 Biomes represent large areas of ecologically similar communities of plants, animals, and soil organisms.
 Biomes are defined based on factors such as plant structures (such as trees, shrubs, and grasses), leaf types (such as broadleaf and needleleaf), plant spacing (forest, woodland, savanna), and climate.
 Unlike biogeographic realms, biomes are not defined by genetic, taxonomic, or historical similarities.
 Biomes are often identified with particular patterns of ecological succession and climax vegetation.